MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 ## Application Authenticity Flow
 {: #application-authenticity-flow }
-By default, the application-authenticity security check is run during the application's runtime registration to {{ site.data.keys.mf_server }}, which occurs the first time an instance of the application attempts to connect to the server.
-The authenticity challenge does not occur again.
+The application-authenticity security check is run during the application's registration to {{ site.data.keys.mf_server }}, which occurs the first time an instance of the application attempts to connect to the server.
+By default the authenticity check does not run again.

 See [Configuring application authenticity](#configuring-application-authenticity) to learn how to customize this behavior.